Watch dramatic footage of danger drivers' high speed race through Tyne Tunnel

 They have now been banned from the roads for 15 months after pleading guilty to dangerous driving at South Tyneside Magistrates' Court on June 23.

-Graydon who lives in Northumberland and Mason from Holywell were both sentenced to eight weeks in jail, suspended for 12 months, with 60 hours' unpaid work and costs of £100.
+Graydon, of Eachwick, Dalton, Northumberland, and Mason, of Holywell House, Holywell, North Tyneside, were both sentenced to eight weeks in jail, suspended for 12 months, with 60 hours' unpaid work and costs of £100.

 Pc Andrew Clarke, from Northumbria Police's Motor Patrols section, said: "I don't have to say what the implications of a high speed collision in a confined space like the Tyne Tunnel would be and both these drivers not only put their own lives at risk but those of other road users who were going about their daily business."